-The idea of writing a book can seem daunting, but we’re here to tell you how to effortlessly create your own book and use it to attract high ticket clients.
-This book is filled with proven ideas and techniques that are currently working for us and our clients.
+The idea of writing a book can seem daunting, but we’re here to tell you how to effortlessly create your own book and use it to attract high-ticket clients.
+This book is filled with proven ideas and techniques that currently are working for us, as well as our clients.
 You will learn how simple it is to repurpose your current content into a book or a podcast.
 We’ll be using a lot of real-life examples as we detail marketing techniques and tools to write your own book and create your own podcast.

 I’m Steve Gordon, a bestselling author of four books and the host of Unstoppable CEO Podcast.
 My first book completely transformed my business.
 Podcast Prospecting was written in 2017.
 I started using it with my podcast and it became clear to me that having a book is the best lead generator.
 In fact, of all the marketing tools I’ve tried, there’s nothing that quite compares to a book.
 Webinars, email lists, and social media platforms all have their place, but books enhance each and every one of these areas, creating high quality leads.

 What is the perceived value of a book?
-When we look at a book that might only cost ten dollars, the value we get out of that book can often be in the millions of dollars.
+When we look at a book that might cost only 10 dollars, the value we get out of that book often can be in the millions of dollars.
 Who hasn’t read a book that has changed their life or business in a meaningful way?
 A book can create tremendous results for your business and clients.
-Consider this: if you see a book that speaks to a problem you’re seeking to solve, isn’t that something you’ll check out and quickly purchase because it’s an inexpensive and high value way to get needed information.
+Consider this: if you see a book that speaks to a problem you’re seeking to solve, isn’t that something you’ll check out and quickly purchase, because it’s an inexpensive and high-value method to get needed information.
 That’s exactly why books work so well.
-They work better than articles, blogs, brochures or flyers.
-When you package your knowledge into a book, it immediately has a higher perceived value and will generate the right kind of leads, customers and media attention.
+They work better than articles, blogs, brochures, or flyers.
+When you package your knowledge into a book, it immediately has a higher perceived value and will generate the right kind of leads, customers, and media attention.

 You’re probably wondering at this point why there is such an emphasis on podcasts and books.
 Well, the answer is simple.
-Books and podcasts, when used together, are perfectly aligned to creating a solid marketing plan.
+Books and podcasts, when used together, are perfectly aligned to create a solid marketing plan.
 Time and time again we saw the same amazing results.
 Lead after lead came in through our landing page.
-You see, inside the first few pages of my book I had a CTA (Call to Action)!
+The reason?
+Inside the first few pages of my book I included a Call to Action (CTA)!
 A CTA leads the prospect to a landing page for a free offer.
-The free offer needs to be compelling, and you want to give your prospective client something of value.
-Ask yourself, what does your client want.
+The free offer needs to be compelling and give your prospective client something of value.
+Ask yourself, what does your client want?
 What value are they seeking?
 It should come as no surprise that we are a big proponent of books in and of themselves, but when you combine your podcast and book together, the results are endless.

 Four Benefits of a Podcast

 Podcasts are a simple way to create relationships and the easiest way to create a plethora of marketing content.
 Back in 2012, I wrote an email every weekday.
-At five o’ clock in the morning, I’d send out an email, which was a lot of work.
-It was a lot of time and energy writing, for someone who’s not a natural writer.
+At 5 a.m., I’d send out an email.
+The writing was a lot of work, as well as a lot of time and energy for someone who’s not a natural writer.
 How do podcasts solve this problem?
-Now all I have to do is show up to my podcast interview.
-I meet with interesting people and I build great relationships that lead to other collaborative opportunities and new business.
-After the interview my marketing team takes our creative ideas, spoken during podcasts, and turn them into emails, social media posts, and other marketing content.
+Now all I’m required to do is show up to my podcast interview.
+I meet with interesting people and build great relationships that lead to other collaborative opportunities, as well as new business.
+After the interview, my marketing team takes our creative ideas, spoken during podcasts, and turns them into emails, social media posts, and other marketing content.
 Doesn’t this sound like something you’d like to do to make your life easier?
-A perfect example of this is how this book got written.
+A perfect example of this process is how this book got written.
 I was a guest on Jenn Foster and Melanie Johnson’s podcast, Elite Expert Insider.
 Before and after the recorded interview, we built a relationship.
-This conversation then turned into us doing a webinar together, about how books and podcasts word together.
-This Webinar is now the book you are reading.
+This conversation then turned into a joint webinar regarding how books and podcasts complement one another.
+That webinar became this book.

-Seth Godin, former Vice President of Yahoo’s direct marketing and author of eighteen books, says that you should have a podcast, and because he is Seth Godin, we’re inclined to agree with him.
-He also said that “Podcasting is the new blogging”.
-There’s really no easier medium right now for you to get your message out.
+Seth Godin, former Vice President of Yahoo’s direct marketing and author of 18 books, says you should have a podcast, and because he is Seth Godin, we’re inclined to agree with him.
+He also said that “Podcasting is the new blogging.”
+There really is no easier medium right now for you to get your message out.

 The biggest problem that most businesses face is no one knows who you are.
 You are obscure, you need to get your name out there.
-You are the best kept secret in your market.
-The great advantage of a podcast, through the sole power of your voice, you can have a conversation, speak directly into the microphone and get your message out there.
-It’s better than blogging.
+You are the best-kept secret in your market.
+The great advantage of a podcast is through the sole power of your voice.
+It allows you to have a natural conversation, speak directly into the microphone, while getting your message out there.
+A podcast is better than blogging.
 Blogging is a form of creating content.
-You know, the kind where you go into your office, or the writing cave, and type away.
+You know, the kind where you go into your office or the writing cave, and type away.
 It’s something done in solitary, but that’s not the way business works.
-All of the best results in business have come from relationships, and podcasting allows you to not only create content but develop relationships and collaborate with other businesses.
-It also allows you to multiply your results instantly.
+The best results in business come from relationships.
+Podcasting allows you to not only create content, but develop relationships and collaborate with other businesses.
+It allows you to multiply your results instantly.
 You are not going to post an article and hope someone sees it.
-With a podcast, you have already created a built-in motivation for at least one other person to share it with everyone they know — and probably even more than that!
+With a podcast, you already have created a built-in motivation for at least one other person and they can share it with everyone they know — and it builds from there!

 #1 Creating Strategic Relationships

 Why are we such big proponents of podcasts?
 It allows you the freedom to do a lot of different things, such as creating strategic partnerships and relationships.
 This is the most important reason to have a podcast.
 We would record podcasts even if nobody listened.
 Sounds crazy, right?
 It’s not.
-While we are beyond thankful for our listeners, the vast majority of the value in any podcast comes from the relationships you build with the people that you invite on as guests.
-If you do this thoughtfully, you’ll be able to create these relationships with other businesses that you would never have been able to connect with via any other medium.
-Because you’ve got a place where they can come and promote themselves, they are going to show up.
+While we are beyond thankful for our listeners, the majority of the value in any podcast comes from the relationships you build with your invited guests.
+If you do this thoughtfully, you’ll be able to create these relationships with other businesses with which you would never have connected via any other medium.
+A podcast gives you a place where they can come and promote themselves, they are going to show up.
 Not only that, but they are going to be excited about it!
-It allows you to be the buyer — and you always want to be the buyer.
+It allows you to be the buyer — you always want to be the buyer.
 You want to be the one that is buying rather than the one that’s trying to sell someone or convince them to join you.
 When you invite someone as a guest to your podcast, you are buying them.
 You are giving THEM the opportunity to shine.
 This puts you in a powerful position.
 As you start these relationships you will find it’s extremely effective.

 #2 The Forever Follow-up

-· 1 in 3 Americans listen to podcasts monthly
+· One in three Americans listen to podcasts monthly

-· 1 in 4 Americans listen to podcasts weekly
+· One in four Americans listen to podcasts weekly

 · Podcast listeners are affluent – more likely to make more than $75,000 per year

-· Over half of listeners are more likely to consider buying an advertised product
+· More than half of listeners are more likely to consider buying an advertised product

-Having a podcast allows you to create the forever follow up.
-One of the biggest challenges we see in businesses when we start working with them is that they have so many leads that they have generated over the years, and they haven’t done anything with them.
-With just a small amount of work every month, you create that follow up.
-Your leads will be going onto their podcast list, getting an email every or every time a new episode is posted.
+A podcast allows you to create the forever follow-up.
+One of the biggest challenges we see in businesses at the start of our relationship is that they have many leads they have generated over the years, but they haven’t pursued them.
+With just a small amount of work every month, you create that follow-up.
+Your leads will be going onto their podcast list, receiving an email every time a new episode is posted.
 It’s an instant follow-up, one that is relevant to them.
 It’s not just a sales pitch.
 You connect instantly with your leads.
-It also provides your social media content.
-You do a simple 30-minute interview and you’ll be able to pull 5-10 quotes out of that, and those quotes can go into social media content.
-You can pull images out of it - in fact you can create a wide array of content.
-You can tag the person that you interviewed on your podcast, and that opens up another world of listeners.
+It also provides information for your social media content.
+A simple 30-minute interview will provide five to 10 quotes, and those quotes can become social media content.
+You also can pull images from it and can create a wide array of content.
+You can tag the person interviewed on your podcast, connecting another world of listeners.
 The content then begins a snowball effect.

-An easy thing to do is take a podcast episode from a year previous and re post it on your social media.
+Take advantage of previous podcast episodes and re-post it on social media.
 Tag the person you interviewed and start the engagement in your comments.
-The person you interviewed will see this and also get engagement.
-Melanie and Jenn did this and out of the blue the person they interviewed called them and wanted to give them a client that was ready to write a book.
-One post on social media turned into a client instantly.
+The interviewee will see this and encourage them to get engaged.
+Melanie and Jenn implemented this and out of the blue the interviewee called them to suggest a new client who was ready to write a book.
+One post on social media turned into an instant client.

 #3 Demonstrate Your Expertise

 Having a podcast gives you the opportunity to demonstrate your expertise in real-time.
-This is a really powerful tool, and yes, if you’re showing up every week or every other week and you’re doing an interview or having a conversation, you’re establishing your credibility.
+This is a very powerful tool, and yes, if you’re showing up every week or every other week and you’re doing an interview or having a conversation, you’re establishing your credibility.
 When you’re doing an interview, you are having a conversation — you are not grilling the person on the other end, like you might imagine an interview to be.
-While you are discussing your experience the other person shares their expertise in their area.
+While you are discussing your experience, the other person shares their expertise in their area.
 You’ll be able to comment and contribute.
 It’s a natural flow.
-Your listeners, over time, get to hear that natural flow of conversation.
-They get to hear the real depth of expertise on the topic.
+Over time, your listeners hear that natural flow of conversation.
+They hear the real depth of expertise on the topic.
 The listeners also develop a relationship with you.

 One of my listeners reached out to say that he had been listening to my podcast for hours as he traveled on a business trip.
 He didn’t have to be convinced or receive a fancy sales pitch — he was ready to become my client.
 That is the power of a podcast, it lets you build relationships on a scale you just can’t do otherwise.